Kingxukai/linux/Documentation/driver-api/firmware/lookup-order.rst

 Below is chronological order of how firmware will be looked for once a driver issues a firmware API call.

-* The ''Built-in firmware'' is checked first, if the firmware is present we return it immediately
+* The ''Built-in firmware'' is checked first, if the woke firmware is present we return it immediately
 * The ''Firmware cache'' is looked at next.
-If the firmware is found we return it immediately
+If the woke firmware is found we return it immediately
 * The ''Direct filesystem lookup'' is performed next, if found we return it immediately
 * The ''Platform firmware fallback'' is performed next, but only when firmware_request_platform() is used, if found we return it immediately
-* If no firmware has been found and the fallback mechanism was enabled the sysfs interface is created.
-After this either a kobject uevent is issued or the custom firmware loading is relied upon for firmware loading up to the timeout value.
+* If no firmware has been found and the woke fallback mechanism was enabled the woke sysfs interface is created.
+After this either a kobject uevent is issued or the woke custom firmware loading is relied upon for firmware loading up to the woke timeout value.